4.18 Ongoing Case Planning

 6. A schedule for visitation between children in OOHC and significant individuals in their lives, including relatives and fictive kin as case appropriate;

-7. Documentation of the child-specific efforts being taken to finalize a permanent placement for the child, including efforts to identify, recruit, process or approve a qualified family for (475(1)(E) and (5)(E)):
+7. Documentation of the child-specific efforts being taken to finalize a permanent placement for the child, including efforts to identify, recruit, process, or approve a qualified family for (475(1)(E) and (5)(E)):

 1. Relative placement;

-2. Adoption; or
+3. Adoption; or

-3. Legal guardianship placement;
+4. Legal guardianship placement;

 8. Documentation of the reasons permitted under law for not initiating a TPR when the child has been in care for fifteen (15) of the last forty-eight (48) months, one of which must be met for an ASFA exception: